The Gastrointestinal tract encompasses all of the organs involved with eating and waste elimination. This

 The effects of alkaline water on digestive health have been studied more extensively in Japan than anywhere else on Earth.
 In clinical trials, 88% of patients who reported having common digestive health issues like constipation, acid indigestion, and other problems reported gaining partial or full relief of their symptoms in about two weeks after starting to drink alkaline water.

 Could alkaline water help you?
 Everyone’s body is different, but one thing is for sure.
-Alkaline water is supportive of general wellness, and your body is it’s own best doctor if you give it the things it needs for good health.
+Alkaline water is supportive of general wellness.
+Your body is it’s own best doctor if you give it the things it needs for good health.
 Alkaline water and a healthy diet may be just the thing your body needs for better digestive health.

 Find out how alkaline water could help you.
 Call us at 858 790 8121 for a free, no obligation alkaline health consultation